uisautomation/django-boilerplate/{{ cookiecutter.project_slug }}/doc/developer.rst

 Unit tests
 ``````````

-The project is set up on `Travis CI <https://travis-ci.org/>`_ to automatically
+The project is set up on `Circle CI <https://circleci.com/>`_ to automatically
 run unit tests and build documentation on each commit to a branch and on each
 pull request.

 .. note::

-    By logging into Travis CI via GitHub, you can enable Travis CI for your
+    By logging into Circle CI via GitHub, you can enable Circle CI for your
     personal fork.
 This is **highly recommended** as you'll get rapid feedback
     via email if you push a commit to a branch which does not pass the test
     suite.